swannaiden/swannaiden.github.io/projects/project-15.md

 labels:
   - Math
   - Python
 summary: Project Euler is a compilation of mathematical challenge problems that are intended to be solved using a combination of mathematical elimination and computational brute force.
-Over the years I have solved several of the problems.
-They are a great way to get up to speed with a new programming language of choice.
 ---

 # Project Euler